-Although Dairy Foods’ 125-year is clearly a milestone, many industry suppliers have tremendous histories of their own.
+Although Dairy Foods’ 125-year is clearly a milestone, many industry suppliers have unique histories of their own.
 Here, some dairy industry suppliers present a photo from their history, as well as a caption.
 We hope you enjoy this retrospective, which are presented in alphabetical order by company name.

 Delkor